Reynouts/AoC23/README.md

 "else"-clause in a for-loop, instead of a "found" boolean or something.

 ## [--- Day 16: The Floor Will Be Lava ---](http://adventofcode.com/2023/day/16)
+Nice mellow weekend day.
+Quick coding, slow runtime solution (4s or something), spend more time puzzling today with "Darda" racetracks for/with my kids.
+But I like the style of these puzzles, I won't ask for more challenging ones, because that will result in a big hard puzzle tomorrow I guess ;-)